ghoneycutt/puppet-module-nfs/README.md

 # Parameters #

-hiera_array
+hiera_hash
 -----------
-Boolean to use hiera_array which merges all found instances of nfs::mounts in Hiera.
+Boolean to use hiera_hash which merges all found instances of nfs::mounts in Hiera.
 This is useful for specifying mounts at different levels of the hierarchy and having them all included in the catalog.
 This will default to `true` in future versions.

 - *Default*: false